yissacharwe/Race-for-Cheese/Readme.txt

 ---------------------------------------------------------------------------------------------------
 General description:
 ---------------------------------------------------------------------------------------------------
-"Race for Cheese" is a cRefsole played Board Game, the entire Game's User Interface runs from the user cRefsole (terminal).
+"Race for Cheese" is an old style action game, the entire Game's User Interface runs from the user console (terminal).

-The Player cReftrols a Mouse to move around the board, avoiding Cats and collecting objects such as gifts, keys and most importantly, Cheese.
+The Player controls a Mouse to move around the board, avoiding Cats and collecting objects such as gifts, keys and most importantly, Cheese.
 The player can open a door with a key, diminish a Cat with a gift, or lose a life when getting caught by a melicious Cat.